-with late presentation for treatment, [19] our study found older age to be protective against late ART presentation.
-Higher asset index correlated with late presentation, and this delay may reflect participants in high socioeconomic strata concerned about local stigma, which result in treatment-seeking delays.
+Older age was also associated with earlier ART initiation in univariable and multivariable linear regression, while being in the top two quintiles of a composite asset index score was inversely proportional to CD4 count.
+In contrast to Girardi and colleagues, who found that older age correlated with late HIV diagnosis but did not correlate with late presentation for treatment,(19) our study found older age to be protective against late ART presentation.
+Higher asset index correlated with late presentation, and this delay may reflect participants in high social economic strata concerned about local stigma and delaying to seek treatment in distant regions.
 Lower PHS, a marker of lower physical functional status was associated with lower CD4, consistent with more advanced HIV disease.